Esri/arcgis-gitops/aws/arcgis-site-core/k8s-cluster/modules/load-balancer-controller/README.md

 ## Requirements

-On the machine where terraform is executed must be installed AWS CLI, kubectl, and helm.
+On the machine where terraform is executed must be installed AWS CLI, kubectl, helm, and Docker.

 ## Providers